 Health Education in primary schools will cover 'Mental wellbeing', 'Internet safety and harms', 'Physical health and fitness', 'Healthy eating', 'Drugs, alcohol and tobacco', 'Health and prevention', 'Basic First Aid' and 'Changing adolescent body."
-Whilst the Healthy Me unit in covers most of the statutory Health Education, some of the outcomes are taught elsewhere e.g. Emotional and mental health is nurtured through the Calm me time, social skills are grown through the Connect us activity and respect is enhanced through the use of the curriculum charter.
+Whilst the Healthy and Wellbeing unit in covers most of the statutory Health Education, some of the outcomes are taught elsewhere.
+For example Economic Wellbeing covers the emotional impact of money.

-Teaching children about puberty is now a statutory requirement which sits within the Health Education part of the DfE guidance within the 'Changing adolescent body' strand, and this is taught as part of the Changing Me unit.
+Teaching children about puberty is now a statutory requirement which sits within the Health Education part of the DfE guidance within the 'Changing adolescent body' strand, and this is taught as part of the Safety and the Changing Body Unit unit.